zostay/zedpm/README.md

 This provides tasks for creating pull requests during release, awaiting for CI/CD tests to complete successfully, merging the pull request, and creating the release.

+### zedpm-plugin-go

+This provides tools for accessing aspects of the go command for various zedpm commands.

 ### zedpm-plugin-goals